Azulejo

-There is also a tradition of their production in former Spanish and Portuguese colonies in North America, South America, the Philippines, Goa (India), Lusophone Africa, East Timor, and Macau (China).
-Azulejos constitute a major aspect of Spanish architecture and Portuguese architecture to this day and are fixtures of buildings across Spain and Portugal and its former territories.
-Many azulejos chronicle major historical and cultural aspects of Spanish and Portuguese history.
+There is also a tradition of their production in former Portuguese and Spanish colonies in North America, South America, the Philippines, Goa, Lusophone Africa, East Timor, and Macau.
+Azulejos constitute a major aspect of Portuguese and Spanish architecture to this day, and are found on buildings across Portugal, Spain and their former territories.
+Many azulejos chronicle major historical and cultural aspects of Portuguese and Spanish history.

+In Spanish and Portuguese, azulejo is simply the everyday word for (any) tile.

+Etymology

+The word azulejo (as well as the Ligurian laggion) is derived from the Arabic الزليج (al-zillīj), zellij meaning "polished stone" because the original idea was to imitate the Byzantine and Roman mosaics.